lmirza3/lmirza3/project5/README.txt

 ——————————————————————————————————————————————————————————————
 /*********************  RUNNING THE PROGRAM  ************/

-To run the program, run the file Tetris.java
+To run the program, run the file mainTetris.java

 If in terminal/command line:
-1) javac Tetris.java
+1) javac mainTetris.java
-2) java Tetris
+2) java mainTetris

 ——————————————————————————————————————————————————————————————
 /*********************  KNOWN ISSUES  ************/
-1. Timer displaying seconds elapsed
+1. Timer displaying seconds elapsed not functioning

 ——————————————————————————————————————————————————————————————
 /*********************  DESIGN PATTERNS  ************/

 *(1) Singleton Design Pattern:

-The Singleton Design Pattern is one where we only allow 1 instantiation of an object to be called.
+The Singleton Design Pattern is one where we only allow one, private instantiation of an object to be called.

 —————————————————————————
 -Implementation of Singleton Design Pattern:

 i) First, we make the constructor of an object private, so no other file can access it.
-We did this in the “Tetris.java” file:
+We did this in the “LBlock.java” file:

-//Private Constructor:
+//Tetris class:
 private Tetris()
  {
-   . . . .
+   info = new int[3];
+   nextPiece = new Tetromino[1];
  }

 ii) We make a function so we can return the instance of this object in “Tetris.java”:

-//Function to allow this instance to be called: public static Tetris getInstance()
+//Function to allow this instance to be initialized: public static void getInstance()
    {
-     instance =  new Tetris();
+      SwingUtilities.invokeLater(new Tetris());
-     System.out.println("Tetris used a singleton design pattern.");
+     //System.out.println("Tetris used a singleton design pattern.");
-     instance.setVisible(true);
-      return instance;
    }

 iii) Then in another file, “mainTetris.java”, we call this object:

-//Only able to call this object once & in this file: public static void main(String[] args)
+//in mainTetris class
+public class mainTetris
 {
+   public static void main(String[] args)
+   {
-      //Call Tetris object
+      //Call Tetris instance
-      Tetris object = Tetris.getInstance();
+      Tetris.getInstance();
+   }
 }

 —————————————————————————————————
 *(2) Factory Design Pattern: